f14-bertolotti/Configator/README.md

 Instead of creating a new or modifying a default configuration each time,
 you can directly change some parts from the CLI.

-For example, you can access the configuration as:
+For example, you can customize the configuration from CLI as:

 ```
 python3 gen_images.py --configuration path/to/example.json